thisiscam/Happy-Hare/README.md

 * Dual switch sensor that separately trigger under tension and compression (thus definining a neutral range)
 * Proportional feedback sensor that can give a signal from 1.0 (max compression) to -1.0 (max tension) with 0 being neutral

-The Belay project by Annex Engineering is a good example of the first type (note that the klipper s/w for this project is not required).
+The Belay project by Annex Engineering is a good example of the first type.
 It sits somewhere in the bowden path from MMU to extruder and provides a spring loaded "gap" in the PTFE tube.
+Note that the klipper software for the Belay project is not required for using the Belay sensor with Happy Hare.

 Essentially all of these provide a feedback signal (the first two lacking a neutral space and so are always working) that dynamically changes the `rotation_distance` of the gear (filament driver) stepper.
 When extruding and the sync feedback sensor reports tension, the `sync_multiplier_low` is used (or a proportion of it) to decrease the `rotaion_distance` and thus increase the speed.
 This will have the effect of decreasing tension.
 When the sync feedback sensor reports compression, the `sync_multiplier_high` is used (or a proportion of it) to increase the `rotation_distance` and thus decrease the speed.
 This will have the effect relaxing the compression.
 When retracting the operation is reversed by switching multipliers.